Overview of the Event

 - The pre-build model must be impounded prior to the beginning of the event (usually the morning of the event).

 - The pre-build model should be submitted with a 4"x6" card with a written description of the model's colors and creative additions, addressing what, how, and why.
-Note that the format of this description has changed from prior years.
-Check the official rules for details.
+Check the official rules for details

-Every team will create an on-site model of a second specific protein structure on the day of the event.
-The on-site model is worth 30% of a team's final score for the event.
+This portion of the competition is worth 30% of a team's final score for the event.

 Each team will complete an on-site exam during the competition.
 Exams may cover the protein topic being discussed, three-dimensional structure of related proteins, the PDB.org Molecule of the Month, or basic concepts of protein structure and biochemistry.
 The on-site written exam is worth 30% of a team's final score for the event.